 What not to buy: Fresh produce

 With the exception of select organic produce, most experts recommend avoiding fresh produce.
 It’s not that the deals aren’t good; it’s that it can be hard to use up a bulk supply of these goods before they spoil, and most don’t freeze well.

 Unless you’re having a party or you know you’ll eat that 20-pack of bananas quickly, it’s best to buy your fresh fruits and veggies in smaller quantities at your local grocery store.

 10 of 11

-The deals generally aren’t any better than those you’d find on Amazon, so if you can wait for the shipping, you’re better off doing so.
+The deals on books generally aren’t any better than they are on Amazon.com, so if you can wait for Amazon shipping, you’re better off doing so.

 11 of 11

 What not to buy: Anything you can’t store